History of the National Health Service: Public information films

 From the launch of the National Health Service in 1948, film was used as an important cultural tool for spreading governmental health messages.
 During the Second World War, film grew in popularity as a way for the British government to keep citizens informed, impart advice and help raise morale on the Home Front.
 This commitment to producing public information films continued after the end of the War in 1945 with the newly formed Central Office of Information taking responsibility for the production of these films.
 This ensured that the launch of the NHS was accompanied by a number of public information films shown nationwide during Spring and Summer 1948.
 Three main films were produced – Charley: You're Very Good Health (Halas & Batchelor, 1948), Here's Health (Douglas Alexander, 1948) and Doctor's Dilemma (Unknown, 1948).
 These films introduced the NHS in three distinct ways with Charley: You're Very Good Health focused on explaining how the NHS would work upon its launch in a light-hearted manner with Charley standing in as the 'everyman' within the film's narrative.
 The film used a series of 'suppose' scenarios to outline how the new NHS system would work in practice in comparison to the pre-NHS health care system.
 Here's Health instead employed the narrative techniques of melodrama to dramatise one family's response to a household accident and the sudden need for medical attention during the Christmas of 1947.
-It uses flash-forwards to show how these type of care and the cost of it will be altered by the introduction of the NHS.
+It uses flash-forwards to show how these types of care and the cost of it will be altered by the introduction of the NHS.
 The third main film used to advertise the launch of the NHS was a much briefer, information short, centred on the use of voice-over and a combination of still and moving images to encourage members of the public to register with an NHS GP before the National Health Service Act came into force on 5 July 1948.